Assistant Professor, Geology

 Dr. Varun Paul is an Assistant Professor, specializing in the inter-disciplinary field of environmental biogeochemistry.
 He obtained his PhD in Geological Sciences from Missouri University of Science and Technology in 2014.

 Dr. Paul’s research investigations generally employ a joint field- and laboratory- based methodology to tackle basic scientific questions, and use the collected information to address broad environmental concerns.
-Simple and advanced geochemical analytical tools (pH, alkalinity, ICP-OES, SEM, etc.) in combination with microbiology techniques (culturing, bioreactors, sequencing, etc.) are frequently utilized in his research.
-Examples of projects in his realm include exploring microbe-mineral interaction in hypersaline lakes, microbialite formation, biogeochemical response to environmental stresses, carbon dioxide sequestration, and water quality assessment.
+Simple and advanced geochemical analytical tools (pH, alkalinity, ICP-OES, SEM, etc.) are frequently utilized in his research, along with microbial sequencing.
+Examples of projects in his lab include water and sediment quality assessment, soil chemistry under changing climate, soil health, engineering properties of clay, and exploring microbe-mineral interaction in hypersaline microbial mats.

 - Ph.D., Missouri University of Science & Technology, Department of Geological Sciences, 2009-2014.
 Dissertation: Biomineralization of Carbonates and Its Application in CO2 Sequestration.